June 27 – July 22

 Additional material and arrangements by MARTIN KOCH

-Run time is approximately 2 hours and 45 minutes, including one 20-minute intermission.
+Runtime is approximately 2 hours and 30 minutes, including intermission.

 Performances held at Deb Fennell Auditorium 9000 SW Durham Rd., Tigard, OR